My Favorite Hotels in Amsterdam

 The Best Places to Stay in Amsterdam

-Best Areas in Amsterdam for…
+Best Neighborhood in Amsterdam for…

 - Best Neighborhoods in Amsterdam for Families: Oud-Zuid, De Plantage

-Both Oud-Zuid and De Plantage are good choices, the latter being a quiet and largely residential area with the added bonus of Artis Zoo and its associated museums.
+Both Oud-Zuid and Plantage are good choices, the latter being a quiet and largely residential area with the added bonus of Artis Zoo and its associated museums.
 It’s also not far from the Tropenmuseum and the harborside attractions of NEMO Science Museum and the National Maritime Museum.Oud-Zuid also features mostly tranquil residential streets, with the massive Vondelpark nearby, with its play areas, lakes, and walking paths.
 Both neighborhoods have good connections to the center, though Oud-Zuid has a better range of dining choices and it’s easy to hop on a family-friendly Blue Boat cruise near the Rijksmuseum.
 In winter, the Museumplein is transformed into a huge skating rink.

 - Best Neighborhood in Amsterdam for a Local Vibe: De Pijp